alpdias/instagram-bot/README.md

 Coding: -&lowast;- coding: utf-8 -&lowast;- </br>
 en-US </br>

-To use the library required for this code, run the commands:
+To use the library required for this code, run the command:

   > pip install selenium </br>